hatchjaw/jacktrip-teensy/README.md

 But relax; if Teensy Loader shows a "Programming" modal with a progress bar, all should be well.

-### Hardware

-Connect a computer running a JackTrip hub server to an ethernet switch.
-Teens(y|ies), running this program, with ethernet shield connected, should be attached, by an ethernet cable, to the switch.

-### Teensy

-[TyTools](https://github.com/Koromix/tytools) are really useful for working with multiple Teensies.
+There's also a script, `scripts/upload.sh` that uses TyTools to automate building and uploading to multiple Teensies.

 ### Ethernet